george-hawkins/micropython-wifi-setup/README.md

 PyPI and this library
 ---------------------

 I did initially try to make this library available via [PyPI](https://pypi.org/) so that it could be installed using [`upip`](https://docs.micropython.org/en/latest/reference/packages.html#upip-package-manager).
 This took much longer than it should have due to my insistence on trying to get the process to work using [Python Poetry](https://python-poetry.org/) (see my notes [here](docs/python-poetry.md)).
-But in the end the effort was all rather pointless as `upip` has not worked for quite some time on the ESP32 port of MicroPython (due to TLS related issues, see issue [#5543](https://github.com/micropython/micropython/issues/5543)).
+But in the end, the effort was all rather pointless as `upip` has not worked for quite some time on the ESP32 port of MicroPython (due to TLS related issues, see issue [#5543](https://github.com/micropython/micropython/issues/5543)).

-Anyway, there something fundamentally odd about installing a library that's meant to setup a WiFi connection using a tool, i.e. `upip`, that requires that your board already has a WiFi connection.
+Anyway, there something fundamentally odd about installing a library that's meant to set up a WiFi connection using a tool, i.e. `upip`, that requires that your board already has a WiFi connection.

 Given that, issue #5543 and Thorsten von Eicken's [comment](https://github.com/micropython/micropython/issues/5543#issuecomment-621341369) that "I have the feeling that long term MP users don't use upip" (I did not use `upip` at any point when creating this project), I decided to give up on publishing this library to PyPI.